Employment Outsourcing (EOR)

 With our Employment Outsourcing (Employer of Record) services in China, we manage your employment, payroll, tax, expense reimbursement and mandatory benefits obligations, whether you have a company or not.
 This allows your company to get into the market faster, in compliance and with reduced costs.

-Why choose our Employment Outsourcing service in China
+Employment Outsourcing Solutions in China

 A PEO (Professional Employer Organization) is a type of HR outsourcing service known as co-employment.
 The PEO performs various employee administration tasks, such as payroll and tax filing, mandatory benefits administration and ensuring compliance on behalf of a company.